February 20, 2016

 There is no registration fee.
 All teams will be provided lunch on competition day.
 Ten distant schools will receive two complimentary hotel rooms Friday night prior to the event.
 Schools will be notified if selected.

 On to nationals

-The U.S. Department of Energy will pay all expenses for the coach and members of the winning team to compete in Washington, D.C. at the national competition April 30 - May 4, 2015.
+The U.S. Department of Energy will pay all expenses for the coach and members of the winning team to compete in Washington, D.C. at the national competition in the spring.